 Longing to achieve sobriety?
 Are you ready to rid the life of addiction to lead a life of abstinence, purpose, and sobriety?
 Congratulations on making the choice to overcoming dependency, you’ll thank yourself later!
 Welcome to Rehab South Florida – Florida’s leading rehabilitation center providing top-of-the-line medical care, rehabilitation treatments, and detoxification services.
 We understand the many complexities surrounding addiction and continue to set the standard in the field of addiction recovery care.
 We accomplish this through a continuum of care that encompasses the tools, treatments, therapies, and support needed that enables patients to reach their full recovery potential.

 In this Florida Drug Detox guide you’ll be provided with an array of information surrounding the topics of detoxification and rehabilitation.
 We believe that recovering addicts should have access to education and information on the nature of addiction so that proper action can be taken.
 As a compassionate, caring, and highly experienced recovery center – we work with patients individually to curate treatment plans that will accommodate their specific recovery needs.
-Through the use of tactics that have helped over 90% of our patients to succeed addiction, we feel confident that our approaches will help you to do the same.
+Through the use of tactics that have helped many of our patients to succeed addiction, we feel confident that our approaches will help you to do the same.

 If you, a friend or a loved one is struggling with addiction and is ready to begin the journey to recovery, please contact us at 561-815-1036 for information on admissions and treatment programs.

 Drug Detox – Your 1st Step to Achieving Long-Term Sobriety